 Under the watchful gaze of his young assistant, and the threatening presence of a new generation of artists, Mark Rothko takes on his greatest challenge yet: to create a definitive work for an extraordinary setting.

-MGC Artistic Director Michael Grandage directs this first ever UK revival since directing the world premiere at the Donmar Warehouse in 2009.
-The production went on to win six Tony Awards, including Best Play.
+MGC Artistic Director Michael Grandage directed the first UK revival since directing the world premiere at the Donmar Warehouse in 2009: the that production went on to win six Tony Awards, including Best Play.

-Award-winning stage and screen actor Alfred Molina reprises his critically acclaimed performance as the American abstract expressionist painter Mark Rothko.
-He is joined by rising star Alfred Enoch of US television drama series How to Get Away With Murder as his assistant Ken.
+Award-winning stage and screen actor Alfred Molina reprised his critically acclaimed performance as the American abstract expressionist painter Mark Rothko.
+He was joined by rising star Alfred Enoch of US television drama series How to Get Away With Murder as his assistant Ken.

 ‘A play for our time.’The New European